jamesdbloom/grunt-debian-package/README.md

 This value specifies the maintainer's email for the debian package.
 The default value is taken from the standard debian environment variable `DEBEMAIL`.

+#### options.prefix
+Type: `String`
+Default value: ''

+This value specifies a prefix for the debian package name.
+This is useful is the package name is taken from the package.json but requires a prefix (i.e. for company name).

 #### options.name
 Type: `String`
 Default value: **package.json** `name`

 This value specifies the name of the debian package.
 The default value is taken from the package.json name value.

+#### options.postfix
+Type: `String`
+Default value: ''

+This value specifies a postfix for the debian package name.
+This is useful is the package name is taken from the package.json but requires a postfix (i.e. for git branch).

 #### options.short_description
 Type: `String`